caesarleonhart/katsana-challenge/README.md

 - Run `docker-compose up -d`
 - SSH into the project by using `docker exec -it app sh` command
 - Run `php artisan migrate`
+- Add `local-laravel.com` in your host file
+- Run `local-laravel.com:8333` in your browser